githubEdit

 Security Best Practices for Resume Tokens

-See examples/resume-endpoint-notes.md for detailed guidance.
+See examples/resume-endpoint-notes.mdarrow-up-right for detailed guidance.

 Critical Security Controls: